 Sign up to our email list and receive regular updates from Freedonia.

 Freedonia's 2014 Funding Application Round is now open!
-The deadline for applications is February 28, 2014.
+The deadline for applications has been EXTENDED to March 7, 2014.

 Are you involved in a grass-roots community organizing project?

 Your group could be eligible for a Freedonia grant.